Thank you for subscribing!

 Together with Marie and Toni, we launched PortCamper Germany.
 The idea of this venture is to bring the Mediterranean Van into the German market.
 We believe with our design and quality we can help many Germans realizing their freedom and van life dreams.

 This was a lot of info.
 My intention was to share with you everything you need to know to build your perfect camper van.
 I discussed details about important decisions like your intended use, van size, model, interior design, and electrical and water systems.
 I also proudly presented my own creation.
 I love my Sprinter camper van.
-If you want more details, feel free to reach out to me.
+If that interests you, check out my article about How to Convert a VW Transporter Into a Camper Van: A Step-By-Step Guide.

 The camper van lifestyle is perfectly in line with my overarching purpose.
 It gives me a ton of freedom and several opportunities to generate (passive) income streams.
 This is supported by my philosophy.
 I broke that down into the 18 Rails to Help You Maximize Your Happiness guide.